Sennaiai/Quantum-Computing/F. Projects.md

 ##
-A collection of concept-driven and exploratory projects.
+A collection of concept-driven and exploratory projects applying differetn quantum algorithms.

 1.
 ### Modular arithmetic